stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/01-randomness.md

 `(1/2) * (1/2) * (1/2) = 1/8 = 0.125`

-So anytime you flip a coin three times you have a 12.5% chance that all three flips will be a head.
+Anytime you flip a coin three times you have a 12.5% chance that all three flips will be heads.

 ## The Gambler's Fallacy

-The probability of rolling only heads decreases as the sequence increases.
-That said, the chance of rolling a head on each flip of this sequence never changes.
+The probability of rolling only heads decreases as your number of flips increases.
+That said, the chance of rolling a head for each flip in a sequence is always 50%.

-If I managed to flip heads 100 times in a row, there's still a 50% chance that the next flip will be a head.
+Let's say you flip heads 100 times in a row.
+There's still a 50% chance that the next flip will be a head, even though the probability of rolling 101 heads in a row is very small.

-Thinking otherwise is called the **Gambler's Fallacy**, because gambler's often fool themselves into thinking that past random events will affect the outcome of future events.
+Thinking otherwise is called the **Gambler's Fallacy**, because gamblers often fool themselves into thinking that past random events will affect the outcome of future events.

 ## Randomness With Probabilities